web-projects/DUMP_LOGS/README.txt

 NOTES:
 ---------------------------------------------------------------------------------

-1. As of version 1.0.0.1, we don't have the capability to revert the device to its previous state without having to reload VIPA.
-A Verifone JIRA ticket has been created to track a response from Verifone on how to reset the device to its normal state.

-2. If multiple devices are connected to the workstation, set the "ComportBlacklList" parameter to bypass communicating with the device(s) in the list:
+1. If multiple devices are connected to the workstation, set the "ComportBlacklList" parameter to bypass communicating with the device(s) in the list:

 "ComportBlacklList": [ "COM20" ]
 "ComportBlacklList": [ "COM30", "COM40" ]

-3. Where to find the tool
+2. Where to find the tool
    S:\Department Private Folders\Business Development\Business Administration\
    Payment App\5_TC IPA\IPA5\Verifone\Tools\VerifoneTerminalDumpLogs

-4. Execution Options
+3. Execution Options
    a) You can open a Powershell or Command Window where the VerifoneDumpLogs.exe resides,
    b) Execute from the Windows Run Dialog or